Personal records are exciting.

 The lifts remained technically stable.

-Heavy attempts became familiar rather than stressful.
+Heavy attempts became familiar rather than unusually stressful.

 They demonstrated reliability.

-That shift reduces uncertainty.
+That can reduce uncertainty.

 During the competition, the timing between attempts became unusually long because of athlete changes.